-- B. Notify Architect of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - C. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
-If suspected hazardous materials are encountered, do not disturb; immediately notify Architect and Owner.
-Hazardous materials will be removed by Owner under a separate contract. - D. Storage or sale of removed items or materials on-site is not permitted. - E. Utility Service: Maintain existing utilities indicated to remain in service and protect them against damage during selective demolition operations. - 1.
+- B. Notify Architect of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - C. Hazardous Materials: Hazardous asbestos materials is to be removed as noted. - D. Storage or sale of removed items or materials on-site is not permitted. - E. Utility Service: Maintain existing utilities indicated to remain in service and protect them against damage during selective demolition operations. - 1.
 Maintain fire-protection facilities in service during selective demolition operations.